DavidT3/DAXA/README.md

 # Which missions are supported?

-**_DAXA is still in an early stage of development, and as such the list of supported telescopes is currently very limited.
+**_DAXA is still in an early stage of development, and as such the list of supported telescopes is currently limited.
 Support for more telescopes is either currently under development or being actively planned._**

 * XMM-Newton Pointed